Samuel Eto'o: President of Cameroon Football Federation (FECAFOOT)

 On 11 December 2021, Eto'o was elected President of the Cameroonian Football Federation (FECAFOOT).
-In September 2024 he received a six month ban from attending Cameroon international games due to breaching the world governing body’s disciplinary code.
+In September 2024 he received a six-month ban from attending Cameroon international games due to breaching the world governing body's disciplinary code.
 This came after charges were filed against him following an incident at a 2024 FIFA U-20 Women's World Cup match in Colombia between Brazil and Cameroon.

+Eto'o delivered an emotional locker room speech on January 9, 2026, following Cameroon's 2-0 quarterfinal loss to Morocco at the Africa Cup of Nations.

+Eto'o set a bold target to win the CAN 2027, hosted by Tanzania, Kenya, and Uganda, declaring "we come to win it" and vowing revenge after missing the 2026 World Cup due to internal conflicts between Fécafoot and the sports ministry.

 World Cup 2022 ambassador

 Eto'o was appointed Ambassador of the 2022 FIFA World Cup in Qatar.

 After the Brazil-South Korea match, he was filmed kneeing a man in the face after a confrontation.
 News reporters were unable to identify the man or reason behind the attack, which did not appear to cause any serious injury.

 Personal life

 Eto'o is a native of Nkon, a suburb of Yaoundé.
 He has two brothers who are also footballers: David and Étienne.
 Eto'o has four children: Maelle, Étienne, Siena and Lynn.
 He married his longtime sweetheart Georgette on 6 July 2007.
 Georgette is the mother of Siena and Lynn, who both live with her in Paris.
 On 17 October 2007, he earned his Spanish passport.

 On 9 November 2020, Eto'o was involved in a car accident, when his 4×4 had a head-on collision with a bus.
 It was said that Eto'o was unhurt from the accident.
 The driver of the bus tried to escape the scene before being apprehended and taken to a police station.

 Eto'o was crowned paramount chief in Kaffu Bullom, a chiefdom in Sierra Leone in November 2015.
 He was visiting Sierra Leone as part of the FIFA "11 for Health and 11 against Ebola" programme in the country.

 He is also a supporter of French club Paris Saint-Germain.